tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 ## How to Run

-For a list of parameters, run:
+For a list of parameters, [read the online documentation](https://tezos-reward-distributor-organization.github.io/tezos-reward-distributor/run.html), or run:

 ```bash
 python3 src/main.py --help